 And then the clouds rolled in again, shrouding the Three Peaks in mystery once again (and apparently bringing out my melodramatic side).

 After our hike, the sun came out for another minute or two…just long enough for me to get this awesome picture of the valley below.

 And the rest of our time in Italy was spent chillin’ close to home in Badia.
 We did some easy hikes in the hills around our place.
 But for the most part…chillin’.

 So that’s our European vacation, in a pictorial nutshell.
-Despite the fact that I kinda wished I could have stayed home and grouted tile, I had a fabulous time.
-And not having DIY projects to focus on gave me some time to daydream about building some sort of agro-turismo B&B in the Italian Alps…and then blogging about it.
+It was fun — not exactly “grouting tile” fun, but still, a good time was had by all.
+And not having DIY projects to focus on gave me some time to daydream about building some sort of agro-turismo B&B in the Italian Alps.
+And then blogging about it, of course.